disc0infern0/ASlider/Readme.md

    }
 }
 ```
 Using the above closure method for modifying a theme gives you the benefit of filling in style settings in any order you like, and as an added bonus code completion will help you discover settings.
-Most track related settings start with `track`, thumb settings with `thumb` and
+Most track related settings start with `track`, and thumb settings with `thumb`.
+The slider indicator to be used is `sliderIndicator`, and label marks showing below the slider track are configured with `labelMarks`

 # Appendix